jdoss2020/poetry/Jim_Doss_Poetry-Part_3.md

 ## Earthquake Park

 You stand where the earth collapsed decades ago,
-never to be resurrected, looking up at a city
+never to be resurrected, looking at a city
-rising over the heads of the joggers who come to burn
+rising above the heads of joggers come to burn
-off their winter fat or relieve the stress of the workday,
+away winter fat or relieve workday stress,
 reading signs that describe that awful day

-when houses slid into the ocean, the roads buckled,
+when houses slid into the ocean, roads buckled,
 stores and office buildings collapsed.
 Today, Anchorage glimmers
-along the shores of Turnagain Arm, flashing its signals
+along the shores of Turnagain Arm, flashing signals
 of electronic hope across the backdrop of the snow-capped Chugach,
 Alaska and Brooks ranges, beckoning to anyone who will listen.